 Our comprehensive guide explains everything you need to know before buying a metallic epoxy floor kit for your garage.
 We’ll list our top picks, pros and cons, key features and options, and how to install and care for your new garage flooring.

-Best Metallic Epoxy Flooring Kit
+Best Metallic Epoxy Flooring Kit in 2023 and Reviews

 Rust-Oleum Rock-Solid Metallic Garage Floor Coating Kit

 What is a Metallic Epoxy Floor?

 Metallic epoxy flooring is composed of a low yellowing epoxy with metallic pigment.
 When applied with a brush or a roller, the epoxy resin mixes with the metallics which reflect light at different angles.
 As the epoxy cures and hardens, the metallic pigment solidifies creating a one of a kind three-dimensional look.

 Epoxy concrete paint has been around for over 50 years.
 Over the past decade, the standard epoxy garage floor systems have used grey or beige epoxy flaked with paint chips.
 Newly developed metallic coatings can take your garage floor to a whole new level.

 Concrete stains and traditional concrete paint lacks a polished finish and depth.
 Metallic, or 3d epoxy flooring, can breathe new life into your garage floor, creating a custom professional look.
 The shine and depth are hard to beat, and the metallic pigment creates unique movement in the floor, similar to molten metal.

 Epoxies can fill and hide small cracks and chips, leaving behind a smooth, consistent garage floor.
 Sealing these cracks and keeping out moisture can also help prevent further damage down the road.

 There’s a reason the automotive and aircraft industries leverage epoxy floors so heavily.
 The coating penetrates deep into concrete surfaces, creating a thick layer of protection.